 Capitalized software development includes costs to develop, acquire, and maintain our products and applications, including our SaaS-based workforce development and provider solutions platform products, which are accounted for as internal use software.
 For internal use software development, once planning is completed and the software development process begins, internal costs and payments to third parties associated with the software development efforts are capitalized when the life expectancy is greater than one year and the anticipated cash flows are expected to exceed the cost of the related asset.
 During 2019 and 2018, we capitalized \$14.1 million and \$11.9 million, respectively, for software development and content.
-Such amounts are included in the accompanying Consolidated Balance Sheets under the capiton capitalized software development.
-The Company amortizes capitalized software development costs over their expected life of generally three years using the straight-line method.
-Capitalized software development costs are subject to a periodic impairment review in accordance with our impairment review policy.
+Such amounts are included in the accompanying Consolidated Balance Sheets under the caption capitalized software development.
+The Company amortizes capitalized software development costs are subject to a periodic impairment review in accordance with our impairment review policy.